 How do you break ARR down?

 Yes, ARR is composed of a number of numbers contributing to it, but it’s not normal to calculate ARR as one would with MRR.
 Of course, if you are an enterprise business, then you look down on the piddly monthly contracts and revenue minions have.
 But that’s you.
 So assuming you are an enterprise like subscription company and don’t do monthly contracts, you are going to do the same thing as you would with MRR.

 Since I wrote this all out on the MRR blog, I’m going to basically shamelessly repurpose it for you now.
 Just pretend the MRR numbers are ARR in charts.

 I have built an enterprise SaaS model and to be honest, with enterprise, MRR and ARR are not really concepts that I think of much.
 It’s all about the bookings and billings since it’s a sales game with a sales cycle.

-Here is a graph from the SaaS financial model breaking down what MRR looks like for a company I made up.
+Here is a graph from the SaaS financial model breaking down what MRR looks like for a subscription business I made up.
 You can see things going up and down from the baseline.

 Note: I’m going to include a few details here which aren’t typically mentioned, being the basis upon which pricing affects new and lost revenue.
 Note the ‘original pricing’ and ‘new pricing’.

 Ok, now here are the numbers behind the graph (Well, a few months anyway).
-This spells out exactly what happens numerically, which is more useful for comprehension.
+This spells out exactly what happens numerically, which is more useful for comprehension in this key metric.